Icenium/icenium-cli/ABIGNORE.md

 The AppBuilder CLI does not respect `.abignore` during the following operations.

 * Build and deploy in the device simulator.

-> **Do you develop your project in multiple AppBuilder clients?**
->
-> When you work with connected physical or virtual devices, the AppBuilder Windows client and the AppBuilder extension for Visual Studio respect `.abignore` during LiveSync operations to application packages and the companion app.

 ## Create .abignore